EighteenZi/rocksdb_wiki/RocksDB-In-Memory-Workload-Performance-Benchmarks.md

     readwhilewriting :       0.220 micros/op 4553529 ops/sec; (1026765999 of 1026765999 found)

-The actual sustained write rate is found to be at ~52K writes/sec
+The actual sustained write rate is found to be at ~52K writes/sec.
+This test is CPU-bound, with ~98.4% of CPU is observed in user space and ~1.6% of CPU is spent in kernel during the measurement.

 Here is the command for filling up the DB: